aadomn/cymric/README.md

-# Implementations of Cymric authenticated encryption modes
+# Implementations of the Cymric authenticated encryption modes

 ## Cymric overview
 Cymric is a family of two authenticated encryption (AE) modes, namely Cymric1 and Cymric2, finely tuned for very short inputs.